HL7/davinci-deqm/source/pages/datax.md

 ### Submit Data and Collect Data for Multiple Patients

+#### Submit Data Operation Request for Multiple Patients

-The [transaction] bundle processing as defined by FHIR specification is used for transacting the body of Submit Data operation request and  a Collect Data operation response for *multiple* patients in a single interaction.
+The [transaction] bundle processing as defined by FHIR specification is used for transacting the body of Submit Data operation request for *multiple* patients in a single interaction.

 - The transaction bundle contains an entry for each patient as illustrated in the examples below:
-  - The fullUrl is a UUID ("urn:uuid:...").
+  - The fullUrl is a UUID (`urn:uuid:...`).
   - The resource is a Parameters resource as defined in the operation.
   - The request method is `POST`
-  - The request url is the operation endpoint 'Measure/[measure-id]/$submit-data$submit-data'  or 'Measure/[measure-id]/$collect-data' endpoint.
+  - The request url is the operation endpoint `Measure/$submit-data` or `Measure/[measure-id]/$submit-data`.
 - When resolving references, references are never resolved outside the Parameters resource.
 Specifically, resolution stops at the elements Parameters.parameter.resource."

-Submit Data Operatino Request for Multiple Patients
+- The matching [transaction response] is returned by the operation endpoint server.

 ~~~
 POST|[base]